 Despite this success, the reliance on the coupled forward-backward construction substantially increases the algorithmic complexity at the same time as it leads to a challenging model training problem.
 In addition, the necessity of corrupting data to noise in diffusion models further imposes an undesirable constraint for image-conditioned generation~\citep{kawar2022denoising,saharia2022palette}, where ideally the generative process should start with image conditions that are structurally more informative than noise~\citep{luo2023image,saharia2022image,liu20232}.
 This naturally leads to a fundamental question:

 This paper answers this question affirmatively by introducing a probabilistic forward-only diffusion model (FoD).
-Our exploration starts from the mean-reverting stochastic differential equation (SDE)~\cite{gillespie1996exact,luo2023image}, where the data is stochastically driven toward a specified state characterized by a fixed mean and variance.
-Notably, setting the mean to zero recovers the standard forward diffusion process~\cite{song2021score}.
-Inspired by this, we propose a new form of the mean-reverting SDE, which adds mean-reversion to both the drift and diffusion functions as a state-dependent diffusion process.
+Our exploration starts from the mean-reverting stochastic differential equation (SDE)~\citep{gillespie1996exact,luo2023image}, where the data is stochastically driven toward a specified state characterized by a fixed mean and variance.
+Notably, setting the mean to zero recovers the standard forward diffusion process~\citep{song2021score}.
+Inspired by this, we propose a new form of the mean-reverting SDE, which adds mean-reversion to \textit{both} the drift and diffusion functions as a state-dependent diffusion process.
 Here, we highlight the mean-reversion diffusion function as it guarantees the convergence to the noise-free mean state.
 By setting the mean to the target data, FoD naturally simulates the data transition between source and target distributions, without requiring a separate backward process.

-This paper further demonstrates that the FoD process is analytically tractable and follows a multiplicative stochastic structure.
-Moreover, we show that the model can be learned by approximating the vector field from each noisy state to the final clean data, a processes we refer to as \textit{stochastic flow matching}.
+We further demonstrate that the FoD process is analytically tractable and follows a multiplicative stochastic structure.
+Moreover, we show that the model can be learned by approximating the vector field from each noisy state to the final clean data, a process we refer to as \textit{stochastic flow matching}.
 The result is a simple, yet effective training process.
 Based on the tractable solution and the flow matching objective, FoD enables a few-step sampling strategy with both Markov and non-Markov chains, enabling more efficient data generation without compromising sample quality.